indigits/sparse-plex/docs/book/pursuit/omp/sparse_approximation_conditions.rst

 situation, a question arises as to what is the worst :math:`K`-term approximation error that OMP will incur if :eq:`eq:greedy:omp:general_recovery` doesn't hold true all the way.

-This is answered in following corollary of :ref:`here <thm:greedy:omp:general_recovery>`.
+This is answered in following corollary of :ref:`previous theorem <thm:greedy:omp:general_recovery>`.

 .. corollary::